Floirac, Lot: Toponymy

+History

+First written mention of Floirac is in the will of Adhémar de Turenne, viscount of Échelles, in the tenth century when its church was given to the abbey in Tulle.

 Geography

 The commune is located in Quercy on the Causse of Floirac.
 It is watered by the Dordogne, and bordered to the north-west by its tributary, the Tourmente.
 Floirac has a surface of 19.02 km² and has 265 inhabitants (as of 2016), which makes a population density of 14 inhabitants per km².
 The coordinates are 44° 55' N and 1° 39' E. The altitude varies between 90 and 345 metres above sea level, with 140 metres at the town hall.
 The D43 road and a single track railway crosses it.